SAP splashes out in cloud-computing frenzy

 SAP raised its sales outlook on the deal, saying its revenue could easily reach 21 billion euros by 2015, about a billion euros more than expected.
 Its 2012 earnings will be hurt by the purchase, but there will be a positive impact from 2013 on.

-Shares of Taleo Corp, SuccessFactors' closest rival in the business of offering human resources software over the web, soared 21 percent in Nasdaq trade, rising $6.96 to $39.83.
+Shares of Taleo Corp TLEO.O, SuccessFactors' closest rival in the business of offering human resources software over the web, soared 19 percent in Nasdaq trade, rising $6.36 to $39.32.

-Shares of other software-as-a-service companies, such as Cornerstone OnDemand Inc, Kenexa Corp and Ultimate Software Group Inc, also rose sharply in reaction to the news.

-E-commerce firm Ariba Inc and travel and expense management software maker Concur Technologies Inc were also up.
+Shares of Kenexa KNXA.N, another rival in the rapidly growing space, climbed 14 percent to $28.85 on the New York Stock Exchange.

-(Additional reporting by Jim Finkle in Boston; Sayantani Ghosh in Bangalore, Nicola Leske in New York; Editing by Erica Billingham and Hans-Juergen Peters)
+(Additional reporting by Jim Finkle in Boston; Editing by Erica Billingham and Hans-Juergen Peters)